 The Jackson Laboratory (JAX) is a world leader in mammalian genetics and human genomics research.
-Founded in 1929 in Bar Harbor, Maine, The Jackson Laboratory is an independent, non-profit research institution with locations in Maine, Connecticut, California and Shanghai.
+Founded in 1929 to uncover the genetic basis of cancer, JAX is an independent, non-profit research organization with locations in Maine, Connecticut, California, Japan and China.

 Long renowned for its mice and data resources used for biomedical research around the globe, JAX provides a unique bridge across experimental, translational and clinical contexts.
-More than 70 multi-disciplinary research faculty collaborate together to integrate mouse genetics and human genomics to understand the underlying causes of human health and disease.
-There are no research departments within JAX, facilitating an environment of intra-institutional collaborative science.
-The result is a multi-disciplinary, impactful research program that provides a broad scope for inquiry and catalyzes discovery across the spectrum of basic, translational and preclinical research.
+Our research faculty integrate mouse genetics and human genomics to understand the underlying causes of human health and disease.
+Several research centers coordinate efforts around a variety of disease areas, yet there are no formal research departments within JAX.
+This facilitates an environment of intra-organizational collaborative science, resulting in an multidisciplinary research program that provides a broad scope for inquiry and catalyzes discovery across the spectrum of basic, translational and preclinical research.

-In addition to research supported by the NIH, DOD, and foundation funding sources, generous philanthropic donations have led to the establishment of eight new endowed faculty chairs since 2013.
-The chairs provide leading faculty members with additional support to take their research in bold and innovative directions.
-Current chair holders investigate the microbiome, computational genomics, 4D genomic structure, reproductive biology, Alzheimer’s disease, cancer, and glaucoma.
+In addition to research supported by the NIH, DOD and foundation funding sources, generous philanthropic donations have led to the establishment of a series of endowed faculty chairs, providing leading faculty members with additional support to take their research in bold and innovative directions.